What is black lung disease?

 There is no proven effective treatment for CWP, although complications can be treated.

 In Canada, CWP is a reportable disease under the Occupational Health And Safety Act.
 A case of CWP must be reported to the Workers' Compensation Board in each province.
-For information on organizations dealing with mining and black lung disease, see the Other Places to Get Help section of this topic.

 Other Works Consulted